phantomcyber/splunk-soar-sdk/docs/getting_started.md

 ├─ pyproject.toml
 ```

-We describe and explain each of the files in full in the dedicated [documentation pages about the app structure](/docs/app_structure/index.md).
+We describe and explain each of the files in full in the dedicated {ref}`documentation pages about the app structure <app-structure>`.

 For now, let's shortly go over each of the components in the structure, so we can create our first action.